 - Keep a window open for an ongoing task while you start or complete another task in windows.

-To open the current card or document in a new window, choose in the upper right corner, or press Alt+Shift+W.
+To open the current card or document in a new window, choose in the upper right corner, or select Alt+Shift+W.

 When you open other pages from a card or document that is opened in a new window, those pages will open in a new window even though you don't choose .